bckohan/django-enum/doc/source/examples.rst

 We've used a small integer as the value of the enumeration to save storage space.
-We've also added a symmetric case insensitive slug and human friendly label for each style and a non-symmetric version property.
+We've also added a symmetric case insensitive slug and a non-symmetric version property.
+We do not need to specify the label property because we're inheriting from Django's Choices type which provides a ``label`` property as the second element in the value tuple.

 The version numbers will increment over time, but we're only concerned with the most recent versions, so we'll increment their values in this enumeration as